Type

 • Different waste bins locating closely can cause contamination: wrong waste going into wrong bins.

-• Some students might use landfill bins to compost food waste but the actual food compost bin stays clean which has better chance of getting reused in sustainable cycle.
+• Some students might use landfill bins to compost food waste but the actual food compost bin stays isolated which has better chance of getting reused in sustainable cycle.

 Change of compost area orientation